varmichelle/Diagnosing-Parkinsons/README.md

 - Repeat for a rescaled version of the dataset (scale all the numbers in the dataset to a range from 0 to 1: this helps to reduce the effect of outliers)
 - Conduct 5 trials and average the results

+## Data

+## Data Analysis
+- In general, the models tended to perform the best (both in terms of accuracy and Matthews Correlation Coefficient) on the rescaled dataset with a 75-25 train-test split.
+- The two highest performing algorithms, k Nearest Neighbors and the Neural Network, both achieved an accuracy of 98%.
+The NN achieved a MCC of 0.96, while KNN achieved a MCC of 0.94.
+These figures outperform most existing literature and significantly outperform current methods of diagnosis.